tiprankstipranks

 We may not successfully identify and complete acquisitions, divestitures, or strategic alliances on favorable terms or achieve anticipated synergies relating to any acquisitions or alliances, and such transactions could result in unforeseen operating difficulties and expenditures and require significant management resources.

 We regularly review potential acquisitions of complementary businesses, technologies, services, or products, as well as potential divestitures or strategic alliances.
-We have completed several such acquisitions and strategic alliances in recent years, and divested our business in South Korea on February 1, 2024.
-We may be unable to find suitable acquisition candidates, divestiture investors, or appropriate partners with which to form partnerships, sell operations or assets, or form strategic alliances.
-Even if we identify appropriate acquisition, divestiture or alliance candidates, we may be unable to complete such acquisitions, divestitures or alliances on favorable terms, on time, on budget, or at all.
+We have completed several such acquisitions and strategic alliances in recent years and the sale of our South Korea business on February 1, 2024.
+We may be unable to find suitable acquisition candidates, purchasers for operations we may wish to sell, or appropriate partners with whom to form partnerships or strategic alliances.
+Even if we identify appropriate acquisition, divestiture or alliance candidates, we may be unable to complete acquisitions, divestitures or alliances on favorable terms, on time, on budget, or at all.
 The failure to consummate proposed transactions may result in the diversion of substantial resources, including management time and cash used for transaction-related expenses, that otherwise would be available for developing our ongoing business.
-Due diligence performed prior to an acquisition may fail to identify a material liability or an issue that could have an adverse impact on the Company's reputation or reduce or delay the anticipated benefits resulting from the acquisition.
+Due diligence performed before an acquisition may fail to identify a material liability or an issue that could have an adverse impact on our reputation or reduce or delay the anticipated benefits resulting from the acquisition.
 In addition, the process of integrating an acquired business, technology, service, or product into our existing business and operations, or of divesting certain operations or businesses, may result in unforeseen operating difficulties and expenditures, including with respect to the retention of strategic talent, systems integration, and internal control effectiveness.
 Integration of an acquired company or transitioning a divested business or operations may also require significant management resources that otherwise would be available for developing our ongoing business.
-Moreover, we may not realize the anticipated benefits of any acquisition, divestiture or strategic alliance and such transactions may not generate anticipated financial results.
-Future acquisitions or divestitures could also require us to issue equity securities, incur debt, assume contingent liabilities, impair assets, or amortize expenses related to intangible assets, any of which could harm our business.
+Moreover, we may not realize the anticipated benefits of any acquisition, divestiture or strategic alliance and may have to record impairment charges on goodwill or other write-offs.
+Future acquisitions or divestitures could also require us to issue equity securities, incur debt, assume contingent liabilities or amortize expenses related to intangible assets, any of which could harm our business.
 Additionally, we participate in several joint ventures, some of which are intended to be long-term investments, in which we have limited control over governance, financial reporting, and operations.
-As a result, we face operating, financial, legal and other risks relating to these investments, including risks related to the financial strength of our joint venture partners or their willingness to provide adequate funding for the joint venture, differences in objectives between us and our partners, legal and compliance risks relating to actions or omissions of the joint venture or our partners, and the risk that we will be unable to resolve disputes with the joint venture partner.
+As a result, we face operating, financial, legal and other risks relating to these investments, including risks related to the financial strength of our joint venture partners or their willingness to provide adequate funding for the joint venture, differences in objectives between us and our partners, legal and compliance risks relating to actions or omissions of the joint venture or our partners, and the risk that we will be unable to resolve disputes with the joint venture partners.
 As a result, these investments may contribute significantly less than we anticipate to our earnings and cash flows.

 Macro & Political